 - The art for Emerald Hill Zone's enemies is not longer loaded in this zone.

 - This and Emerald Hill are the only zones in this build with badniks in it.

 Genocide City Zone

-- Both acts use Chemical Plant's music, Emerald Hill's palette, and the default Ring / Teleport Monitor objects in debug mode.
+- Both acts use Chemical Plant's music, Emerald Hill's palette, and the default Ring / Static Monitor objects in debug mode.
 They're also completely empty.

 This zone was originally designed as a single-act mechanical-themed area.
 It is called "Genocide City" in this prototype because of an average understanding of English by the person who originally named it, then changed to Cyber City after this prototype.
-Before the team started putting it in the game, it was scrapped; the level design was used for Metropolis Act 3, while the intended music was used in Level 3 of Sonic Spinball (The Machine).
+Before the team started putting it in the game, it was scrapped; the level design was used for Metropolis Act 3, while the graphics were used in Level 3 of Sonic Spinball (The Machine).

 Death Egg Zone

 - Both acts use Emerald Hill's palette, but play no music and are empty.
 Dying here causes all sound to cut off.